srothst1/cesiumjs-webpack-starter-tutorial/README.md

   </body>
 </html>
 ```
+This will serve as a boilerplate HTML page to get us started.
 4. Add the following code to `src/index.js`
 ```
 console.log('Hello World!');
 ```
+This will serve as our boilerplate JavaScript code.

 **Install and configure webpack**
 1. Install webpack by running `npm install --save-dev webpack`.
 The files `package-lock.json` and `package.json` should appear in your main directory.
-You should see a new folder in your main directory named `node_modules`.
+You should also see a new folder in your main directory named `node_modules`.
 2. Create the file `webpack.config.js` in your main directory.
-3. Define our webpack configuration object by adding the following code to `webpack.config.js`
+3. Define our webpack [configuration](https://webpack.js.org/concepts/configuration/) object by adding the following code to `webpack.config.js`
 ```
 const path = require('path');